How? Why? Where auctions Contacts

 Go to our Where? page to search for homes, then make a list of homes you’d like to investigate further.
 E-mail the list (with MLS numbers) to us at info@SixHomes.com, and we’ll provide you with a full client MLS printout for each of the homes.
 (Please limit your request to no more than 15 homes at one time.)

-4. Narrow your list to six “finalists.”
+4. Narrow your list.

 6. Make your offer.